hexbus/ppebcr-docs/README.md

 ```

 - Devices must be paired externally (e.g. via Windows/Linux) to obtain MAC.
+- Use the CALL UNMOUNT command in basic to save the Bluetooth config.
 - Once bound, PPEB reconnects automatically at startup.

 ---

 # Troubleshooting Guide <a name="troubleshooting-guide"></a>